 Lime kilns

 This clipping of the 1875 Map of Dundas from the Wentworth County Atlas, shows the location of the lime kilns just below the peak and above the tracks of the Great Western Railroad.
-It was the coming of the railroad which made local lime kilning operations obsolete, as large factories could now produce higher quantities and ship them out by rail.
-Nonetheless, Farquhar’s kilns seem to have still been in operation at the time that this map was drafted.

 The conveyor has since been demolished, but evidence of the kilns can still be seen today.
 Only the bottom few layers of stone now remain, slowly crumbling downward toward the rail tracks below the peak.